1920 - 1939

 The parent company Ingersoll in Rockford, Illinois, filed for insolvency in 2004.
 The companies Waldrich Coburg and Waldrich Siegen, which remained in the German group, were bought at auction by the Herkules Group as a package.
 While roll machining was declared to be the core business segment in Siegen, all activities in the milling machine segment were relocated to Coburg.
 It became a service point for Waldrich Siegen, Bohle and Waldrich Coburg milling machines.

-In 2005 Beijing No.1 bought the company and invested a considerable amount in the facility in Coburg.
-Over a period of five years € 40 million were spent on new factory buildings and machines, offices, repairs and common rooms.
-This development strengthened the trust of the customers, who recognize WALDRICH COBURG as a reliable, strong partner with a perspective.
+In 2005 Beijing No.1 acquires the company and consolidates the Coburg site to a considerable extent.
+In five years, approx. 40 million € were invested in new production halls and machines, office space, repairs and social facilities.
+This development strengthens the confidence of the customers, who again recognize in WALDRICH COBURG a reliable and strong partner with perspective.
+This results in the most successful years in the company’s history.

 In addition, WALDRICH COBURG Services GmbH was founded in 2006.